Slough and Steady

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Slough and Steady is a trail running event taking place near Ozawkie, Kansas.
-The course utilizes the Perry Lake trail system, which is divided into five distinct sections.
-The trail is marked primarily with blue paint on trees and posts, occasionally supplemented by reflective blue arrows.
-A double blue mark indicates a sharp turn.
-These markings are designed to be clearly visible in December.
+Slough and Steady is an endurance event held at Perry Lake near Ozawkie, Kansas.
+The course utilizes the Perry Lake trail system, which is divided into five distinct sections for this event.
+The trail is identified by blue paint on trees and posts, supplemented by reflective blue arrows and double marks to indicate turns.

 - 125 Mile